apecloud/kubeblocks/docs/user_docs/installation/install-with-kbcli/install-kbcli.md

    If you want to install kbcli with a specified version, follow the steps below.

-   1. Check the available versions in [KubeBlocks Release](https://github.com/apecloud/kubeblocks/releases/).
+   1. Check the available versions in [kbcli Release](https://github.com/apecloud/kbcli/releases/).
    2. Specify a version with `-s` and run the command below.

       ```bash